apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Analysts Cautious on Super Micro Computer (NASDAQ:SMCI) Post E&Y Exit**
+**Live Briefing: IDF hits north Gaza’s last functioning hospital, officials say; U.S. officials in Israel**

-You can read more about it [here](https://us.tipranks.com/news/analysts-cautious-on-super-micro-computer-nasdaqsmci-post-ey-exit).
+You can read more about it [here](https://www.washingtonpost.com/world/2024/10/31/israel-iran-war-news-lebanon-gaza-palestine/).

 ## Requirements
 - Python 3.8